37 Best Healthy Breakfast Foods for Weight Loss

 Sugar, per medium fruit: 19 g

 Fiber, per medium fruit: 4.4 g

 Apples are one of the very best fruit sources of fiber, which, as we said about black beans, is key to blasting belly fat.
-Throw an apple in your bag along with a nutrition bar and a low-sugar yogurt for a simple, nutrient-filled breakfast on-the-go.
-And to blast even more fat, don’t miss these 50 Ways to Lose 10 Pounds—Fast!
+Throw an apple in your bag along with a nutrition bar and a low-sugar yogurt for a simple, nutrient-filled breakfast on the go.
+Here's why fiber is considered The #1 Thing To Eat Every Day To Lose Weight For Good.

 Fiber per cup: 3 g